 With baby weight being a popular topic online, we discuss some effective ways to look after your physical health after giving birth – these steps will also help you to lose weight gradually and safely.

-• Prioritize breastfeeding.
+- Prioritize breastfeeding.
 The World Health Organisation has suggested that breastfeeding not only supports a baby’s health but the mother’s health too.
 It’s thought that women who breastfeed have less risk of developing illnesses such as breast cancer, ovarian cancer, high blood pressure, and type 2 diabetes.
+Learn more about investing in nursing dresses that support both practical and emotional aspects of breastfeeding, making it a worthwhile consideration for new mothers.

 Supporting your mental health